Mstislav of Chernigov: Prince of Chernigov

 In 1024, while Yaroslav the Wise was away from Kiev, Mstislav led his army, which included Kassogian and Khazar troops, against the city.
 Although he could not enter the capital of Rus' because of the locals' opposition, he forced the Severians—an East Slavic tribe dwelling along the Desna River to the east of Kiev—to accept his suzerainty.
-He transferred his seat from Tmutarakan to Chernihiv, which was the second largest town in Kievan Rus'.
-For no source mentions a local prince ruling in Chernigov before this event, historians regard Mstislav as the first ruler of the Principality of Chernigov.
+He transferred his seat from Tmutarakan to Chernigov, which was the second largest town in Kievan Rus'.
+Since no source mentions a local prince ruling in Chernigov before this event, historians regard Mstislav as the first ruler of the Principality of Chernigov.
 He had the citadel expanded and the defensive works surrounding the suburb reinforced in his new seat.

 Duumvirate

 Yaroslav the Wise, who mustered Varangian troops in Novgorod, invaded Mstislav's domain in 1024.
 In the decisive battle, which was fought at Listven near Chernihiv, Mstislav emerged the victor.
 Yaroslav the Wise surrendered all the territories to the east of the Dnieper River to Mstislav.
 After this distribution of the lands of Kievan Rus' Mstislav ruled in his principality autonomously.
 He ordered the erection of a stone and masonry cathedral, dedicated to the Transfiguration of the Holy Savior, in his capital in 1030 or 1031.

 Mstislav forced the Alans who dwelled along the lower course of the river Don to accept his suzerainty in 1029.
 He closely cooperated with his brother in the last years of his life.
 Yaroslav and Mstislav jointly invaded Poland and occupied the Cherven towns in 1031.
 The Primary Chronicle narrates that they "also captured many Poles and distributed them as colonists in various districts."